Global warming pause linked to sulfur in China

 "Scientists have come up with a possible explanation for why the rise in Earth's temperature paused for a bit during the 2000s, one of the hottest decades on record.

 Sulfur particles in the air deflect the sun's rays and can temporarily cool things down a bit.
-That can happen even as coal-burning produces the that contributes to global warming.
+That can happen even as coal-burning produces the carbon dioxidethat contributes to global warming.

-"People normally just focus on the warming effect of CO2 (carbon dioxide), but during the Chinese economic expansion there was a huge increase in ," which have a cooling effect, explained Robert K. Kaufmann of Boston University.
-He's the lead author of the study published Monday in ."
+"People normally just focus on the warming effect of CO2 (carbon dioxide), but during the Chinese economic expansion there was a huge increase in sulfur emissions," which have a cooling effect, explained Robert K. Kaufmann of Boston University.
+He's the lead author of the study published Monday in Proceedings of the National Academy of Sciences."

 in PhysOrg.com